yasindevops/dockerization-bookstore-api/README.md

 ### At the end of the project, following topics are to be covered;

-- MySQL Database Configuration
+- MySQL Database Configuration,

-- Bash scripting
+- Bash scripting,

-- Docker Images
+- Docker Images,

-- Docker Compose
+- Docker Compose,

-- AWS EC2 Service
+- AWS EC2 Service,

-- AWS Security Group Configuration
+- AWS Security Group Configuration,

-- AWS Cloudformation Service (Optional)
+- AWS Cloudformation Service (Optional),

-- Terraform Configuration with AWS
+- Terraform Configuration with AWS,

-- Git & Github for Version Control System
+- Git & Github for Version Control System.

 ### At the end of the project, students will be able to;